 45-40-737 Master Plans - It has been the City's practice to allocate funds each year to update different master plans.
 This year, the City plans to complete and updated Parks, Trails and Recreation Plan.
-The City is pursuing a \$12,500 grant from the State Community Impact Board, which would be accounted for in the Capital Project Fund, and the remainder of the \$25,000 anticipated cost would be funded using park impact fee funds.
+The City is pursuing a \$17,500 grant from the State Community Impact Board, which would be accounted for in the Capital Project Fund, and the remainder of the \$25,000 anticipated cost would be funded using park impact fee funds.
 See 56-40-622 for reference.

-45-40-738 Zollinger Acres Half Road - Due to wetland issue, this segment of the road was not able to be paved at the same time as the developer paved his half of the road.
+45-40-738 Zollinger Acres Half Road - Due to wetland issues, the City's portion of 1380 West was was not able to be paved at the same time as the developer paved his half of the road.
 This project is no longer being proposed at this time.
-Staff proposed that the road be revisited at the time the park is developed.
+Staff proposed that the road be revisited at the time the property is developed.

 45-40-739 Nibley Park Bldg.
-Upgrades - Staff proposes updating and remodeling of Historic City Hall at Nibley Park for rental and recreation programs.
+Upgrades - Staff proposes updating and remodeling of Old City Hall at Nibley Park, as approved in the current parks master plan, for rental and recreation programs.
+Staff will return to the City Council with a specific plan before this project is constructed.